r-hmn/micronova_stove_esphome/README.md

 Works in combination with the PCB.

 YAML which interfaces with
-- i2c OLED 128x32, for local readout.
+- OLED screen for local readout (i2c OLED 128x32).
-- pellet level sensor (VL53L0X time-of-flight infrared distance sensor).
+- Pellet level sensor (i2c VL53L0X time-of-flight infrared distance sensor).
-- external temperature sensors (not connected in below image).
+- External temperature sensors (In below image the DSB18B20's are not connected).

 ![Description](esphome-stove-reader/openHAB-equipment.png)